demml/opsml/CONTRIBUTING.md

 1. Create branch
 2. Add changes
 3. Test locally
-4. Create PR (fill our CLA if you haven't before)
+4. Create PR (fill out CLA if you haven't before)
 5. Get your awesome work reviewed and approved by a maintainer
 6. Merge
 7. Celebrate!